 Topeak takes a different approach with its Prepstand ZX by doing away with the clamp.
-It works well for basic maintenance and cleaning, plus it's compact, very portable and easy to use, but inevitably it's not as secure for more serious work – and it's still quite expensive.
+It works fine for basic maintenance and cleaning, plus it's compact, very portable and easy to use, but inevitably it's not as secure for more serious work – and it's still quite expensive.

 This stand feels and looks classy; the build quality is superb.
 Even by the end of the test, the 6061 T6 tubes were showing no signs of rubbing, abrasion or wear, despite the regular opening up and closing of the stand.
 The etched height markings are as clear as they were when it came out of the box.